intro

 I want people to realize that all they have to do is try and someone will give them a chance – just like I was given a chance.

-The opportunities here are shared and numerous.
+The opportunities here are shared and numerous.4) What you see as obstacles in the road?

 It requires that communities of interest share information about JobEnable, and employers and job seekers embrace the concept.